Skip to main content

 Creating Custom Agents

-from src.execution.coding_agents.base import CodingAgentInterface, CodingResult
+from kapso.execution.coding_agents.base import CodingAgentInterface, CodingResult

-from src.execution.coding_agents.factory import register_agent
+from kapso.execution.coding_agents.factory import register_agent

 @register_agent("my_custom_agent")